thomas-melville/myNotes/General/Career_Development/Software_Design/hexagonal-architecture.md

 Use cases/command are strict definitions of how the outside world can communicate with our application.
 Essentially classes which name actions that can be taken
 *****

+## Designing process

+1. Identify actors
+2. Identify ports
+3. Add adapters
+4. The whole picture
+5. Driver ports

+This would result in a diagram showing the components of the system: Hexagon (with ports) actors and adapters.
+Driver ports in detail.
+Driven ports not defined in detail yet.

+### Identify actors

+1. Draw a hexagon
+2. Put driver actors outside the hexagon, on the left and upper side.
+3. Pur driven actors outside the hexagon, on the right and lower side.

+### Identify ports

+#### Driver ports

+For each driver port, ask yourself: what purpose does the driver actor want the app for?
+  The answer will be the name of the port. for <action verb> <noun>

+### Add Adapters

+For each port create two adapters:
+1. Mock adapter
+    use this in testing
+      on the driver side it's the test automation tool on the driven side it's a mock
+2. Real adapter
+    use this in production